azarketa/Thermodynamics-theoretical-pills/source/23_Useful_work_reversibility_2nd_law_efficiency.md

 In real systems, $I > 0$, and only in the **ideal reversible limit** does $I = 0$, indicating no loss of work potential.

-:::{admonition} Note: distinction in the use of the term *irreversibility*
+:::{note} Note: distinction in the use of the term *irreversibility*
-:class: note, dropdown
+:class: dropdown
 The word **irreversibility** is used in two related senses:

 * Qualitatively, it refers to the **presence of dissipative effects** (such as friction, finite temperature differences, or mixing) that prevent a process from being reversible.